 Quarantines and PCR

 Knowing the regulations of the country of destination is essential because there may be quarantined upon arrival, even if no symptoms are present.
+When traveling abroad during the pandemic, it is crucial to stay updated on changing requirements to avoid unexpected delays or restrictions.

 It could also be that they require an immune passport which would consist of the identification of specific antibodies or serology against SARS-CoV-2, as a potential method to identify those who have already passed the disease and therefore would be protected.